computablelabs/compspec/TopLevelSpec.md

 not trusted by the data market council and is *not* authorized to view unencrypted data on the network.
 The untrusted `Backend`operator must use more advanced techniques such as cryptography or trusted hardware enclaves to perform computation since they may never see unencrypted data.
+At present, the design of untrusted `Backends` is still a research problem, and the remainder of this section will focus exclusively on trusted `Backends`.

 Note that the implementation of a `Backend` is not specified by this document.
 A `Backend` is any system that responds to the API endpoints defined in this